TheStopsign/Musicollab/README.md

 Free, open source, real-time collaborative music composition website.

 # Requirements
-Please add a server/config.js file, with the following contents:
+Add a server/config.js file, with the following contents:
 		module.exports.MONGO_URI = "YOURDATABASEURI";
+Install mongodb

-Please install a CORS browser plugin and enable it.
+Install a CORS browser plugin and enable it.
 Otherwise, localhost->localhost requests will fail.

 # Running the project for testing
 To run the project...